 The interplay between physical, transition and liability risks across the financial system is not explicitly captured in existing definitions.
 Authorities that use definitions of climate-related risks may want to explicitly refer to how they interact with each other at a financial system-wide level.
 For example, the definition of transition risk could refer to how the increased frequency and severity of physical risk may create additional pressure on policymakers to take mitigating actions, resulting in increased probability that transition risk could manifest alongside physical risk.
-The definition of physical risk could also refer to how a delayed climate policy response associated with transition risk may aggravate physical risk.
+The definition of physical risk could also refer to how a delayed climate policy response (which may, at least in the short term, reduce transition risk) may aggravate physical risk.